bengrosser/autonomous-video-artist/README.md

         $ git clone https://github.com/bengrosser/autonomous-video-artist

 2. Create a workspace for catkin on your PC.
+If you are interested in it, here is a catkin tutorial: http://wiki.ros.org/catkin/Tutorials.

         $ source /opt/ros/indigo/setup.bash